 In a bucket we combined a small box of baking soda, approximately 1 cup of Oxiclean, and enough peroxide and lemon juice (2 parts peroxide to one part lemon juice) to make a thin paste.
 Stir this thoroughly, mixing very well.
 Wear gloves to protect your hands because this is very drying to your skin.

 Use a grout cleaning brush (not a toothbrush not as effective) and apply the mixture to the grout only in a small section of 9 -12 tile squares or so.
 Scrub the mixture into the grout, taking care to not scrub all over the tiles.
-It won't hurt the tiles if you get it on there, it's just a pain in the posterior region to get off the floor if you use too much.
+It won't hurt the tiles if you get it on there, but it's a big pain to scrub off the tile.

 Allow the mixture to sit for 15 – 20 minutes and then use a steam wand to clean.
 Keep your paste thin, like watery Elmer's glue consistency and don't apply too heavily for the best results.